 Professional Experience

-From 2008 through 2012, Bill served as an adjunct professor at New York University School of Law, teaching a course covering the ethical and strategic considerations in exercising federal prosecutorial authority.
+From 2008 through 2012, Bill was an adjunct professor at New York University School of Law, teaching a course covering the ethical and strategic considerations in exercising federal prosecutorial authority.

 Credentials